Deputy Commandant of Combat Development and Integration visits VMA-223

 U.S. Marine Corps Lt.
-Col. John B. Cumbie, left, from Texas, commanding officer, Marine Attack Squadron (VMA) 223, Marine Aircraft Group 14, 2nd Marine Aircraft Wing (MAW), and Lt.
-Gen. Eric Austin, from Oregon, deputy commandant of Combat Development and Integration (CD&I), pose for a photo at Marine Corps Air Station Cherry Point, North Carolina, Aug.
+Gen. Eric Austin, left, from Oregon, deputy commandant of Combat Development and Integration (CD&I), and Sgt.
+Maj.
+Ryan N. McCrary, from Virginia, command senior enlisted leader, Marine Attack Squadron (VMA) 223, Marine Aircraft Group 14, 2nd Marine Aircraft Wing (MAW), pose for a photo at Marine Corps Air Station Cherry Point, North Carolina, Aug.
 28, 2025.
 Austin visited Marines and Sailors from VMA-223 to gain insight on the internal workings of the squadron and observe maintainer and pilot proficiency and expertise with the AV-8B Harrier II.
 (U.S. Marine Corps photo by Lance Cpl.
 Orlanys Diaz Figueroa)

 |Date Taken: